xled/xled-docs/docs/hardware.rst

 - Movie Capacity: 992
 - Wire type: 1

+Physical configuration is a string of 210 LEDs.

 In this documentation the device is referred as:

 - Hardware ID: 1bb210